Ranrar/Email-Verification-Script/README.md

    - Catch-All Detection: Even if an email doesn't explicitly exist, it could still be accepted if the domain has a catch-all email configured.
    - Blacklist Information: The blacklist check relies on a predefined list and may not catch all blacklisted domains.
-For critical applications, consider using a more comprehensive and up-to-date blacklist database.

 2. Dynamic Email Systems:
    - Email server configurations can change frequently, and the script